 Fibre size often referred to as fineness, is one of the essential properties of fibres measured in terms of diameter or linear density.
 The size of natural fibres measured diameter in micrometre units.
 It reflects the average width along the length of the thread.

-Fibre direction is in which way most of the fibres lengths lie, relative to the length axis of the part.
+Fibre direction (fibre orientation) is in which way most of fibres lengths lie, relative to the axis of the part.

 Fibres are elongated cells with pitted cell walls.
-They are found in water-conducting tissue, xylem (transport tissue in vascular plants ) and food-conducting tissue, phloem (living tissue carries organic nutrients), along leaf veins and margins, and surrounding vascular bundles in stems.
-Read more..
+Found in water-conducting tissue, xylem (transport tissue in vascular plants ) and food-conducting tissue, phloem (living tissue carries organic nutrients), along leaf veins and margins, and surrounding vascular bundles in stems.